av1-community-contributors/codec-wiki/docs/terms-of-use.md

 7. Removal of links from our website

-If you find any link on our Website that is offensive for any reason, you are free to contact & inform us any moment.
+If you find any link on our Website that is offensive for any reason, you are free to contact & inform us at any moment.
 We will consider requests to remove links but we are not obligated to or so or to respond to you directly.
 We do not ensure that the information on this website is correct, we do not warrant its completeness or accuracy; nor do we promise to ensure that the website remains available or that the material on the website is kept up-to-date.

 8. Disclaimer